 The system uses ¾ horsepower motor, but this does not come with a power cord—something you might want to consider in your budgeting for the unit.
 It does, however, come with a 4-year warranty.
 If this seems off-putting, remember that this is an “in home” warranty, so you needn’t worry about searching for a repair center.

-To find the best price, visit Amazon.
-At $200 you’ll be getting the best possible price for a quality product.
+To see current pricing, visit Amazon.
+You’ll be getting the best possible price for a quality product.
 You can also purchase the necessary add-ons, such as the power cord and dishwasher connector kit, for an additional $15, making for a much easier purchasing process.

 Don’t be afraid of getting a septic assist for fear of clogging.
 As long as you’re purchasing the best quality assist unit on the market, getting rid of food waste is as easy as using a garbage disposal!
 For only a small cost, you can completely eliminate the risk ruining your septic tank.

 Need a garbage disposal, but don’t want to spend a lot?
-See the best garbage disposal for under $100!
+See the best garbage disposal !

 Next… Ever wonder how long stuff lasts before you have to toss it?
 Check out my post on how long frozen blueberries last.
 Then head over here for an “apeeling” review of the best potato peeler.